In the age of remote and hybrid work, asynchronous communication is key to any team’s success.

 Accelerate the flow of information with video messaging

-Loom is a fantastic asynchronous tool with some creative use cases.
-At its core, it allows you to record your Mac screen and share information with colleagues and customers.
+At its core, Loom allows you to record your Mac screen and share information with colleagues and customers.
 Here are some of the exciting ways you can use Loom:

 All great conversations are a two-way street, which is why Loom recipients can always reply to a video message with their own loom.
 It’s also possible to include text comments and emojis to interact with the content.